-Mr. Sam Chee Keng had attended all the 5 board meetings held in financial year 2017.
+Mr. Sam Chee Keng had attended all the 5 board meetings held in financial year 2018.

-DATO' DR NORRAESAH BINTI HAJI MOHAMAD Female, aged 69, a Malaysian
+DATO' DR NORRAESAH BINTI HAJI MOHAMAD Female, aged 70, a Malaysian

-Dato' Dr Norraesah binti Haji Mohamad is our Independent Non-Executive Director.
+Dato' Dr Norraesah binti Haji Mohamad is our Independent Non -Executive Director.
 She was appointed to our Board on 30 July 2015.
 She obtained a PhD (Economics Science) International Economics and International Finance from University of Paris I, Pantheon-Sorbonne, France in 1986.

-She has over 43 years of working experience in the field of banking, finance, investment, international trade and commerce.
+She has 43 years of working experience in the field of banking, finance, investment, international trade and commerce.

 She is currently the Chairman of the World Islamic Businesswomen Network of the World Islamic Economic Forum ("WIEF") and sits on its Board of Trustees and is a member of the International Advisory Panel.
 She sits on the Board of Directors of My E.G. Services Berhad as Executive Chairman.
-She also sits on the Board of Directors of Adventa Berhad, Malaysian Genomics Resource Centre Berhad and Excel Force MSC Berhad.
+She also sits on the Board of Directors of Adventa Berhad and Excel Force MSC Berhad.

-Dato' Dr Norraesah had attended all the 5 board meetings held in financial year 2017.
+Dato' Dr Norraesah had attended 3 out of 5 board meetings held in financial year 2018.

 She is the Chairman of our Remuneration Committee, and a member of our Audit and Risk Management Committee and Nomination Committee.

-LEONG KAM WENG Male, aged 53, a Malaysian
+DATUK LEONG KAM WENG

-Leong Kam Weng is our Independent Non-Executive Director.
+Datuk Leong Kam Weng is our Independent Non- Executive Director.
 He was appointed to our Board on 11 September 2014.
 He graduated with a Bachelor of Economics Degree and a Bachelor of Laws Degree, both from Monash University, Australia.
 He is a Fellow of CPA Australia and a Chartered Accountant of the Malaysian Institute of Accountants.
 He is a certified mediator on the panel of the Malaysian Mediation Centre.
 He was called to the Malaysian Bar in 1989 and was in legal practice for 3 years before he joined TA Enterprise Berhad in 1992.
 Since 1999, he has been a Partner of the law firm, Messrs Iza Ng Yeoh & Kit.